Lima Memorial Health System Logo

 Lactic acidosis

 Lactic acidosis refers to lactic acid build up in the bloodstream.
-Lactic acid is produced when oxygen levels become low in cells within the areas of the body where metabolism takes place.
+Lactic acid is produced when oxygen levels become low in cells within the areas of the body where metabolism takes place or in response to sympathetic overactivity related to epinephrine-type substances or exercise.

 I Would Like to Learn About: